Alps-Engineering/Project-Atelier/ReviewsAPI/README.md

 ### ETL

-I created a .sql file for each .csv.
-The [files](Postgres/ETL/) each contain two queries.
+There is a [.sql file](Postgres/ETL/) corresponding to each .csv file.
+They each contain two queries.
 The first, a `COPY FROM` query that will essentially run an `INSERT INTO` for each line of the .csv, and the second, a `setval()` query that will reset the sequence for the primary key after all of the inserting is done.
-This method for loading data from a .csv is extremely fast and allowed me to make simple changes like changing the names of columns to better reflect the data.
+This method for loading data from a .csv is extremely fast and allows you to make simple changes like changing the names of columns to better reflect the data.

 ### Optimization

-After loading the data into Postgres, some of the queries that requires joining across tables were extremely inefficient.
-So inefficient that runnig the query froze my computer.
-I turned to indexing to speed this up.
-[Indexing](Postgres/ETL/Indexing.sql) all columns that are being searched for that aren't already primary keys.
+After loading the data into Postgres, some of the queries that require joining across tables were extremely inefficient to the point that running the query froze my computer.
+Indexing searched columns is essential in speeding this up.
+The [indexing.sql](Postgres/ETL/Indexing.sql) file will take care of all the columns that are being searched for that aren't already primary keys.
 After indexing two columns, the queries were quick enough to run some tests.
-Using [Artilley.io](https://artillery.io/), I simulated hitting a single endpoint with 20 users a second for 20 seconds with a timeout of 10 seconds and received the following results:
+Using [Artilley.io](https://artillery.io/) to simulate hitting a single endpoint with 20 users a second for 20 seconds with a timeout of 10 seconds, the results were:

 ```text
 Duration: 20 Arrival Rate: 20